Managing operational risk still remains one of the struggles faced by management. The era of managing business risk function by function is long gone.

 Therefore, in order to manage and mitigate the impact of operational risk events, businesses should:

 - Ensure that there is visibility and transparency when it comes to risk management.
-This means, they should be able to identify all the risks within the business and evaluate the potential consequences of those risks in the context of all risks faced by the business.
+Identify all the key risks within the business and evaluate their potential consequences in the context of strategy execution and business success.

-- View risk management as a bsiness decision support function and not a rule-keeping function.
+- View risk management as a business decision support function and not a rule-keeping function.
 True risk management is not a regulatory matter.